-This DIY is run in partnership with Metal Peterborough.Details of how to apply to participate in this DIY will be announced shortly…
+This DIY is run in partnership with Metal Peterborough.Applications for this DIY are now closed

 A workshop aimed at fans and future fans of the late great Katherine Araniello, a queer, crip, red-headed firebrand whose work lives on to disturb and tantalize in equal measure.
 We will mine Katherine’s subversive methodologies, taking the piss in a way that would make her proud, and then go forward to talk back to those who would have us crushed, cured or assimilated.

-This DIY is run in partnership with the Wellcome Collection.More information and how to apply
+This DIY is run in partnership with the Wellcome Collection.Applications for this DIY are now closed